 ZestyAI

 Underwriters need a wealth of relevant, accurate data to assess and underwrite properties.
-Yet, gathering relevant data can be timely and costly.
-During this session, attendees will look at the third-party data services available to insurers and how insurers are using the data to make better underwriting decisions.
+During this session, attendees will look at the use of third-party data to make better underwriting decisions, reduce underwriting expense, engage policyholders in risk management, create market opportunities, and increase profit margins.

 Guidewire

 Many catastrophic weather events, such as hurricanes, wildfires, and windstorms, are increasing in frequency and severity.
 How can insurance companies prepare for these events, respond faster and more efficiently, and ultimately help customers recover from tragedy quickly?
-This session will discuss how using computer vision, predictive data modeling, and integrated partner data can proactively improve loss ratios, provide post-CAT damage assessment, and provide better customer service to policyholders.
+This session will discuss how using computer vision, aerial imagery, predictive data modeling, and integrated partner data can proactively improve expense ratios, provide near real-time post-CAT damage assessment, and provide better customer service to policyholders.

 CEO